Tense Control: How to Maintain it?

 There really is no right or wrong answer as all options are valid and important in writing.
 Many writers suggest using past tense when it comes to novel writing.

-Present tense is not the worst and many writers also prefer to write in the present tense.
-Past tense stays on top as the most popular form of writing novels.
+The present tense is not the worst and many writers also prefer to write in the present tense.
+Past tenses stay on top as the most popular form of writing novels.
 This is just the way readers expect a story to be told.

 Professional / Educational Writing